 Students can be admitted into this college with a mathematics deficiency but are encouraged to consult the college upon admission to plan how to clear the deficiency.

 The high school classes that are required for admission purposes are not always the same as classes you will need to complete the degree program you choose.
 For example, if you want to minor in chemistry, you will need high school chemistry to take your first-year university classes.

 Applications are considered on a first-come, first-serve basis.
 Meeting requirements of enrolment is not a guarantee of acceptance and applicants will only be considered if there is a seat available.
 There is extremely limited seating to maintain the rigour of the programming so it is recommended to apply as soon as possible.

 Minimum admission average: 60%

 Learn how we calculate your admission average.
 If you do not meet the minimum admission average, you may be considered for the Transition Program or for special (mature) admission.

 Applicants to the Diploma of Writing and New Media are required to submit a letter of intent before being accepted.
 Details of the letter will follow after students apply for the Diploma in Writing and New Media on the St. Peter's College application.

 The applicant will also be required to undergo a short interview to finalize whether admission is granted or not.
-The interview may be done through skype or phone call, but in-person is preferable.
+The interview may be done through video conferencing or phone call, but in-person is preferable.
 If you are not accepted into the diploma program, please know that you may still begin or continue your University of Saskatchewan studies at St. Peter's College.